Home

 1 day for each month worked to a maximum of 10 days

 (b) “Earned Vacation” shall mean that entitlement earned in a vacation year which remains to an employee’s credit after July 31.
-Such entitlement is to be taken prior to August 31 of the following year at the discretion of the company.
+Such entitlement is to be taken by the end of the pay period that includes August 31 of the following year at the discretion of the company.
 (Up to 5 unused days at the end of one year can be carried to the following year.)

 (c) “Accrued Vacation” shall mean that entitlement accruing to an employee’s credit during the current vacation year.

-(e) Employee’s vacation pay shall be computed on the basis of his straight—time hourly rate in effect on the day before that vacation.
+(d) Employee’s vacation pay shall be computed on the basis of their straight–time hourly rate in effect on the day before that vacation.

 14.1 An employee who at the start of the vacation year is on leave of absence or laid off (and not on the active payroll) shall upon request, receive in lieu of vacation, accrued vacation pay in accordance with Section 14.0.
-His vacation pay shall be computed at his regular straight—time rate in effect upon the day on which his leave of absence or layoff commenced.
-Nothing in this article shall preclude an employee returning from a leave of absence or layoff during the current vacation year being granted time off without pay up to his vacation eligibility at a time mutually agreeable to the company, the union, and the employee.
+Their vacation pay shall be computed at their regular straight–time rate in effect upon the day on which their leave of absence or layoff commenced.
+Nothing in this article shall preclude an employee returning from a leave of absence or layoff during the current vacation year being granted time off without pay up to their vacation eligibility at a time mutually agreeable to the company, the union, and the employee.

-14.2 Employees who return from military leave of absence during the vacation year shall receive such vacation credit as is required by the provisions of the Selective Service Act of 1940, the Selective Service Act of 1948, the Universal Military Training Act of 1950 or such other Federal or State laws as shall be applicable.
+14.2 Employees who return from military leave of absence during the vacation year shall receive such vacation credit as is required by the provisions of the Uniformed Services Employment and Reemployment Rights Act (USERRA).
+RP-HR-GBS-012.

 14.3 Employees released to the Armed Forces and on military leave of absence, other than those serving an annual training period, shall receive such vacation pay at the time such leave of absence begins and other employees on leave of absence shall receive such vacation pay as soon as reasonably possible after the start of the vacation year.